When to visit the vet?

 BASICS/CAUSES:

 The middle ear is the section of the ear located behind the eardrum.
 It contains small bones that transmit sound waves from the eardrum to the inner ear.
-In otitis media, this region becomes inflamed, often accompanied by fluid accumulation.
+In middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., there is inflammation of this region, often associated with fluid accumulation.

 Another possible cause is fungal infections, which can also migrate from the external ear canal to the middle ear.
-Injuries to the eardrum caused by foreign bodies, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., or as a result of intensive cleaning can also pave the way for pathogens to enter the middle ear.
+Injuries to the eardrum, caused by foreign bodies, traumas, or as a result of intensive cleaning, can also pave the way for pathogens into the middle ear.

-Systemic diseases or allergies can also play a role in the development of otitis media, as they weaken the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Systemic diseases or allergies can also play a role in the development of otitis media, as they can weaken the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and increase susceptibility to infections.
-In rare cases, Tumors or polyps in the ear area can lead to a blockage of the Eustachian tube, leading to fluid accumulation in the middle ear and subsequent inflammation.
+In rare cases, Tumors or polyps in the ear area can lead to a blockage of the Eustachian tube, which can result in fluid accumulation in the middle ear and subsequent inflammation.

 The most important facts at a glance

-Otitis media in dogs is a middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. often caused by infections from the outer ear, foreign bodies or water in the ear, allergies, or anatomical features that hinder ventilation of the middle ear.
-The most common symptoms are Pain, Fever, Hearing loss, foul-smelling ear discharge, and Pain when touching the ear.
-Dizziness and, less commonly, weakness and Balance disorders may also occur.
+Otitis media in dogs is a middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. often caused by infections from the external ear, foreign bodies or water in the ear, allergies, or anatomical peculiarities that hinder middle ear ventilation.
+The most common symptoms are Pain, Fever, Hearing loss, foul-smelling ear discharge, and Pain upon touching the ear.
+Dizziness and, less commonly, weakness and Balance disorders can also occur.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, otoscopyOtoscopy is an examination of the ear canal and eardrum using an otoscope.
+It is the first step in the management and treatment of patients. is made through a clinical examination, otoscopyOtoscopy is an examination of the ear canal and eardrum using an otoscope.
 It is performed to diagnose ear conditions, such as infections or foreign bodies., and possibly X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
 It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scans.
-A culture of the ear secretions can help identify the pathogenA pathogen is a microorganism or virus that can cause disease in its host.
+A culture of the ear discharge can help identify the pathogenA pathogen is a microorganism or virus that can cause disease in its host.
 Pathogens include bacteria, viruses, fungi, and parasites. and determine the correct antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
-Treatment depends on the cause and may include antibiotics, anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
-They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain., or surgery.
+Treatment depends on the cause and may include antibiotics, anti-inflammatory medications, or surgical interventions.
 Preventive measures include good ear hygiene and regular veterinary check-ups.
 Research focuses on the causes and treatment, including the development of new antibiotics and minimally invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
 In medicine, invasive procedures can range from minimally invasive techniques to open surgery. surgical techniques.
-A balanced diet and avoiding allergens can also help.
+A balanced diet and avoidance of allergens can also help.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is generally good, but delays can lead to complications such as permanent Hearing loss.

 Causes

-- Spread of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. from the outer ear.
+- Spread of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. from the external ear.

 - PenetrationPenetration describes the entry or permeation of a substance or organism into a body or material.
 In medicine, it can refer to the penetration of microorganisms into tissues or the insertion of instruments into the body. of foreign bodies or water into the ear.